julienloizelet/ddev-wp/README.md

-# DDEV-Local stack for WordPress
+# DDEV stack for WordPress

-The purpose of this repo is to share my WordPress [DDEV-Local](https://ddev.readthedocs.io/en/stable/) stack.
+The purpose of this repo is to share my WordPress [DDEV](https://ddev.readthedocs.io/en/stable/) stack.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->